Chapter 2.1.2 Climate-friendly Governance

 Emissions reduction

-Scotland needs a dedicated environment court or tribunal (ECT) to offer an appropriate judicial route to a remedy for environmental matters.
+Scotland needs a dedicated Scottish Environment Court (SEC) to offer an appropriate judicial route to a remedy for environmental matters.
 Such a one stop shop would address the gaps existing in environmental governance in Scotland, both pre-existing and now evident following the UK’s exit from the European Union (EU), separation from the EU institutions, and the loss both of oversight by the EU Commission and access to the determination of the European Court of Justice.
 It would also help to address Scotland’s failure to comply with its duties under the Aarhus Convention (see policy on ‘Human right to a healthy environment’).

-The four main reasons why an ECT is needed:
+The four main reasons why a SEC is needed:

-• environmental litigation is carried out in several different courts and tribunals in Scotland, resulting in a system which is fragmented and inefficient.33 A single ECT could achieve efficiency benefits by reducing the risk of having multiple legal proceedings arising out of the same environmental dispute by having multiple legal issues heard in the same forum, providing administrative costs savings and increasing convenience for the parties
+• environmental litigation is carried out in several different courts and tribunals in Scotland, resulting in a system which is fragmented and inefficient.38 A single SEC could achieve efficiency benefits by reducing the risk of having multiple legal proceedings arising out of the same environmental dispute by having multiple legal issues heard in the same forum, providing administrative costs savings and increasing convenience for the parties

 • effectively resolving environmental disputes requires legal and scientific expertise.
 Judges in Scotland may not be exposed to environmental disputes on a regular enough basis to allow them to develop a specialism in this area.
-An ECT could appoint technical or scientific members to sit alongside judges – and would allow for judges to develop specialist expertise
+A SEC could appoint technical or scientific members to sit alongside judges – and would allow for judges to develop specialist expertise

-There are various ways in which the ECT could fit into the existing Scottish Courts and Tribunals Structure:
+There are various ways in which the SEC could fit into the existing Scottish Courts and Tribunals Structure:

 1. a new independent court